m-lima/crack-rust/task.todo.md

   - [ ] Merge with the summary module (make it a single reporting module)
   - [ ] Bring the hash::Pair into the reporting module
 - [ ] Remove the extra error creation macro
-- [ ] Group modes by only encrypt/decrypt and nest the algorithm
-  - [ ] Have only two subcommands (hash and crack)
-  - [ ] Infer algorithm from input? (tricky if loading from files)
-  - [X] options::Mode should have only two variants
 - [ ] Remove result from summary
   - [ ] Detect if not all hashes were cracked
 - [ ] Consider not returning a Result from the error macro